berchca/Gbacky/README.md

     ```
 Configuration can be removed manually from ~/.config/Gbacky

+## Known Issues
+Release version of Gbacky has only been tested on my system, Linux Mint 21.3

 ## For Developers

 If you wish to run the application from the source code: